 I am headed here soon.
 I will report back to you.

-Common Birds in Rhode Island
+Birds That Frequent Bird Feeders in Rhode Island

 Tufted titmouse lives in concavities made in trees by nature or woodpeckers.
 Their nests, where they store food year-round, are often lined with random animal hair they find.
 They love seeds, which they crack with their powerful beaks.
 Their calls sound like long tweets.
 Tufted titmouse are found throughout the eastern United States.